JetBrains/mps-coderules/docs/content/intro.md

 The following is the list of features made available to users of MPS with *code rules* plugin.

-A language `jetbrains.mps.lang.coderules` containing concept definitions for building rules that serve as production templates, and as regular «checking» rules.
-The templates may be concept-specific or standalone in order to provide constraints that are invariant for every invocation.
+ - A language `jetbrains.mps.lang.coderules` with concept definitions for building rules that serve as production templates, and as regular «checking» rules.
+The templates may be concept-specific or standalone, if there is a need to provide constraints that are invariant for every invocation.

-An extension of CHR[^chr] semantics allowing the use of unification in production head with automatic binding of logical variables on successful match.
+ - *Constraint Processing System* — an extension of CHR[^chr] semantics allowing the use of unification in production’s head with automatic binding of logical variables on successful match.
 This extension also supports limited backtracking, as well as calling arbitrary Java code.
 Representing the inference in the form of logical productions helps achieve extensibility, as productions defined by extension languages can be easily blended in.

-A framework for evaluating a constraints program, enabling reporting of problems from the production body, as well as a façade interface for accessing the results of the program evaluation.
+ - A framework for evaluating a constraints program, enabling reporting of problems from the production body, as well as a façade interface for accessing the results of program evaluation.
 The UI also includes a tracing tool for providing insights into how constraints are handled.

-Finally, an embedded engine capable of processing constraints, which accepts a list of productions, an initial active constraint, and, optionally, a store of inactive constraints, and yields an updated store after all matched productions have been fired.
+ - Finally, an embedded engine capable of processing constraints, which accepts a list of productions, an initial active constraint, and, optionally, a store of inactive constraints, and yields an updated store after all matched productions have been fired.

+Examples are provided that demonstrate the use of this technology for type checking and other analyses.

 [^mps]: Meta Programming System [https://jetbrains.com/mps](https://jetbrains.com/mps)